RoystonS/honeycomb/bravo-lights.md

 The AFC_Bridge is typically found in the MSFS `Community` folder, under `AFC_Bridge\bin`.
 In that folder you'll find `AFC_Bridge.exe` together with the configuration file for the Bravo: `BFC_Throttle_Config.json`.

-> The `Community` folder can be found in `%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\` for Windows Store installations, `%LOCALAPPDATA%\Packages\Microsoft.FlightDashboard_8wekyb3d8bbwe\LocalCache\Packages\` for Steam installations, or elsewhere (e.g. `C:\FSData\Community` if you have specified a custom location)
+> The `Community` folder can be found in `%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\` for Windows Store installations, `%LOCALAPPDATA%\Packages\Microsoft.FlightDashboard_8wekyb3d8bbwe\LocalCache\Packages\` for Steam installations, or elsewhere (e.g. `C:\FSData\Community`) if you have specified a custom location.

-The Honeycomb installer automatically configures MSFS to run `AFC_Bridge.exe` when it starts up via an entry in `exe.xml` in the `LocalCache` folder
+The Honeycomb installer automatically configures MSFS to run `AFC_Bridge.exe` when it starts up via an entry in `exe.xml` in the `LocalCache` folder.

 ## Addressing the lights

 Each light has a two-part address consisting of a 'ByteIndex' and a 'BitIndex'.
-There are 8 bits in each byte, numbered 0-7, and a total of 4 bits.
+There are 8 bits in each byte, numbered 0-7, and a total of 4 bytes.

 For example, the `ALT` autopilot button light is at byte 1, bit 4 and the `DOOR` annunciator light is at byte 4, bit 3.